Birth, Sato Bon

 But this vision rests on a condition that history has rarely honored: that the surplus gets shared.

 The Industrial Revolution generated extraordinary wealth, but at a steep cost: child labor, slum-ridden cities, and decades of hardship for those who fueled its engines, long before prosperity reached them.
 Unlike that era's windfall, the fruits of AI will not share themselves equitably.
 Without deliberate structures, the freedom described here will belong to some and not others, dividing along the same fault lines of class, geography, and circumstance that have always determined who gets to live the examined life and who simply endures.
-And even for those who do inherit this freedom, history offers a warning of its own.

 Yet here lies the recurring peril of history and the conundrum of existence.